-I thank our staff and the CEO, Sam Middlemas, for their ongoing dedication to the Company's operational activities and for keeping our operations lean and efficient.
-I also thank my dedicated fellow Board members for their support and hard work during the year.
+On behalf of the Board, I thank our staff and the CEO, Sam Middlemas, for their ongoing dedication to the Company's operational activities and for keeping our operations lean and efficient.
+I also personally thank my fellow Board members for their dedication, hard work, counsel and support during the year.

 Finally, on behalf of the Board, I thank you, our shareholders, for your continued support of the Company.
-We remain focused on developing our projects and building a business that will generate long term shareholder value and returns.
+We remain focused on developing our projects with the aim of building a business that will generate long term shareholder value and returns.